University of Minnesota Administrative Policy

 The PI is responsible for determining what needs to be retained in sufficient detail and for an adequate period of time to enable appropriate responses to questions about accuracy, authenticity, primacy, and compliance with laws and regulations governing the conduct of research.

-PIs must destroy research data when required by laws, regulations, or other agreements, on or before a specified deadline, and follow the applicable process for destroying research data:
+PIs must ensure the destruction of research data when required by laws, regulations, or other agreements, on or before a specified deadline, and follow the applicable process for destroying research data:

 Transfer of Research Data